Connect with others who understand.

 • “My electric heated blanket is my best friend.”

-• “I have a heat pad that is extra long, which works really well for keeping my spine loose.
+• “I have a heating pad that is extra long, which works really well for keeping my spine loose.
 I also wear a heavy shirt inside the house to keep my body warmer than normal.”

 • “At work, I keep a space heater next to my desk just to keep warm.”

 • “Tylenol helps a lot.
-I usually take it before bed, so I can sleep at night with some comfort.
+I usually take it before bed so I can sleep at night with some comfort.
 But all in all, my Humira is a lifesaver for me.
 Without it, I cannot move or walk or get around.”

-If you think the weather is causing a flare-up or worsening of your symptoms, talk to your doctor about the treatment options and home remedies available to you.
+If you think the weather is causing a spondylitis flare-up or worsening of your symptoms, talk to your doctor about the treatment options and home remedies available to you.

 Talk With Others Who Understand

 MySpondylitisTeam is the social network for people with spondylitis and their loved ones.
-On MySpondylitisTeam, more than 67,000 members come together to ask questions, give advice, and share their stories with others who understand life with spondylitis.
+On MySpondylitisTeam, more than 98,000 members come together to ask questions, give advice, and share their stories with others who understand life with spondylitis.

 Does weather affect your spondylitis symptoms?
 What has helped you?
 Share your experience in the comments below, or start a conversation by posting on MySpondylitisTeam.